-When you add a step to a project, SignalExpress selects input signals based on the signal types the step can accept.
+When you add a step to a project, NI SignalExpress Tektronix Edition selects input signals based on the signal types the step can accept.

 For example, the Interactive Alignment step can operate only on time-domain waveform signals.
-Therefore, the step selects as inputs the last two time-domain signals created in the project.
+Therefore, the step selects the last two time-domain signals created in the project as inputs.
 To change the input signals for a step, select different signals from the pull-down menu of compatible signals in the Input/Output tab of the Step Setup dialog box.

-Click the red signal and drag it within the graph.You can drag, expand, and contract signals on the graph.

-3. Try to align the rising edges of the two signals by dragging a signal within the graph.
-Click a signal to set an anchor point and press and hold the <Alt> key to stretch the signal around that anchor point in the x and y directions.
+- 2. Click the red signal and drag it within the graph.
+You can drag, expand, and contract signals on the graph. - 3.
+Try to align the rising edges of the two signals by dragging a signal within the graph.
+Click a signal to set an anchor point and press and hold the <Alt> key while you click and drag the signal around the anchor point.
+This stretches the signal in the x- and y- directions.

-On the Alignment tab of the Step Setup dialog box, the step computes and displays the x and y gain and offset values you need to achieve alignment specifications as you drag the signals.
+On the Alignment tab of the Step Setup dialog box, the step computes and displays the x- and y-gain and x- and y-offset values you need to achieve alignment specifications as you drag the signals.

 4. Select Auto - Step from the Mode pull-down menu to align the signals.
-SignalExpress bases this alignment mode on built-in algorithms.
+NI SignalExpress Tektronix Edition bases this alignment mode on built-in algorithms.

-The center graph in the Step Setup dialog box displays the difference between the two signals.
+The lower graph in the Step Setup dialog box displays the difference between the two signals.

 - 5. On the Input/Output tab, place a checkmark in the Export aligned signals checkbox to add the signals to the outputs of the step. - 6.
 Click the Close button to close the Step Setup dialog box. - 7.
 Click the Add Display button, shown at left, to add a third graph. - 8.
 Drag the aligned reference and aligned test outputs of the Interactive Alignment step to the new graph to view the aligned signals. - 9.
-Select File"Save to save the project.
+Select File"Save Project to save the project.

-Signal Types in SignalExpress
+Signal Types in NI SignalExpress Tektronix Edition

 Some steps, such as the Arithmetic step, can operate on multiple signal types.
 For example, you can use the Arithmetic step to operate on time-domain or frequency-domain waveforms.
 The Arithmetic step changes behavior based on the type of input signals you select for the step.
-For example, if you add two time-domain signals, SignalExpress adds only their amplitudes.
-However, if you add two frequency-domain phase signals, SignalExpress adds the appropriate phase shift.
+For example, if you add two time-domain signals, NI SignalExpress Tektronix Edition adds only their amplitudes.
+However, if you add two frequency-domain phase signals, NI SignalExpress Tektronix Edition adds the appropriate phase shift.